 - AWS Management Console access – use it only when you need to grant AWS Console management access.
 For example, this account type is necessary for AWS administration delegation.

-Next, create a group for any resources you’d like to share (e.g. data bucket) and include all user accounts needed in the same access level.
+Next, create a group for any resources you’d like to share (e.g. data bucket).
+AWS security groups are one of the best of IAM policy best practices when it is required to” include all user accounts needed in the same access level.
 Now you are ready to create IAM Access Policy.

 Access Policy lets you configure the following:

 - Actions you will allow – each AWS service has its own set of actions.

 - Resources you allow the action on – users cannot access any resources that you have not explicitly granted permissions to.